 Based on the Company's evaluation of the borrowing capacity associated with the creditors participating in the previous facility compared to those in the Credit Agreement, \$1,762 of the \$2,036 of unamortized deferred financing costs at December 22, 2021 were deferred and the remaining \$274 were expensed as a component of interest and other financing expense, net on the Consolidated Statement of Operations.
 Additionally, the Company incurred debt issuance costs of approximately \$2,764 in connection with the Credit Agreement.
-Of the total \$4,526 of deferred debt issuance costs, \$3,292 were associated with the Revolver and are being amortized on a straight-line basis within other assets on the Consolidated Balance Sheets, and \$1,234 are being amortized on a straight-line basis, which approximates the effective interest method, as an adjustment to the carrying amount of the Term Loans as a component of interest and other financing expense, net on the Credit Agreement.
+Of the total \$4,526 of deferred debt issuance costs, \$3,292 were associated with the Revolver and are being amortized on a straight-line basis within other assets on the Consolidated Balance Sheets, and \$1,234 are being amortized on a straight-line basis, which approximates the effective interest method, as an adjustment to the carrying amount of the Term Loans as a component of interest and other financing expense, net on the Consolidated Statement of Operations over the term of the Credit Agreement.